okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 ## Create an Inline Password Hook Application

-Once configured, when a user with `credentials.provider.type=IMPORT` attempts authenticate, Okta will call _your_ application.
+After configured, when a user with `credentials.provider.type=IMPORT` attempts authenticate, Okta will call _your_ application.
 Among other things, your application receives the username and plaintext password as submitted by the user.
 It's up to your application to validate the credentials against your legacy system.

 If your application determines the credentials are correct against the legacy system, it would return a response that includes a `"credential": "VERIFIED"` value.
 The full response looks like this: